 - Covid-19 deaths are reported weekly by the Office for National Statistics (ONS) and daily on GOV.UK for the UK as a whole and the constituent countries individually.
 The two data sources use different definitions and serve different purposes.
-The ONS reports that 51,935 Covid-19 deaths occurred in England and Wales to 7 August 2020, compared with 38,226 reported on GOV.UK.1
+1

 - Some population groups have a higher risk of dying from Covid-19 than others.
 Mortality rates are affected by:

 - age and gender: mortality rates rise sharply with age and are higher among men than women